aeramisant/graphql/README.md

 - Connecting GraphQL to the client

 - Improve performance by learning about the n + 1 problem and solving it will data loaders

+Instead of using HEROKU:

+SQLite is a good alternative if you don't mind keeping your data locally and don't want to sign up for additional services I used an SQLite database instead of a hosted Postgres one because it was quick and easy to set up.

+To use an SQLite database:

+1. In your src folder, create a database folder
+2. Inside the folder, create a dev.db file
+3. In the .env file, use DATABASE_URL="file:../src/database/dev.db"
+4. In schema.prisma file, change the provider to sqlite
+5. Follow along with the course and it should all work as in the lectures

+run prisma:
+npx prisma db push
+npx prisma studio